 - Students may DROP a course on-line up to the official drop deadline without a “W” grade.

-Full‐time students may not register for more than 18 credits of courses without written permission from their program director and academic advisor.
-If granted this permission, they are assessed full‐time tuition plus $1,325 per credit for each credit above 18 credits.
+may not register for more than 18 credits of courses without written permission from their program director and academic advisor.
+If granted this permission, they are assessed full‐time tuition plus $1,537 per credit for each credit above 18 credits.

 Non-Degree Students may NOT register On-Line.
-Registration form must be submitted with instructor and advisor signature to the GMS office.
+Registration form must be submitted with instructor and advisor signatures to the GMS office.

 - Students may ADD a course via On-line Registration up to the last day to add a class.
 Some GMS courses are restricted for On-line registration.
-For these courses, student must submit a Registration form or a Class Adjustment Form with instructor and advisor signature.
+For these courses, student must a class adjustment form (add/drop form) via the GMS website Student Page form submission.

 - Students choosing to drop a course after the “W” grade drop deadline must submit a Class Adjustment form with both the instructor (s) and advisor signatures.
 A “W” grade will post on students transcript.
-Drop date deadlines: February 21 – March 28, 2014.
+(W) Drop date deadlines: March 31, 2017.

 - Non‐standard courses should use the Student Link to view pertinent add/drop deadlines because non‐standard classes have a customized drop schedule.

-- Students should notify their program director if they add and/or drop classes after the payment deadline in order for scholarship award adjustments to be revised.
+- Students should notify their program director and administrator, if they add or drop classes after the payment deadline in order for scholarship award to be adjusted accordingly.